UPDATE Mount Carmel Township woman formally charged with homicide

 Officers say they conducted an investigation and spoke to witnesses and neighbors who said they overheard an argument between two people inside the home and then heard a loud crash, according to the warrant.

-Police said they discovered blood splatter and handprints on a living room wall, television stand and kitchen wall, according to court documents.
+Police said they discovered blood spatter and handprints on a living room wall, television stand and kitchen wall, according to court documents.

 Mount Carmel police served the warrant and found an eight-and-a-half-inch knife in a dishwasher with suspected blood on the blade, according to a criminal complaint filed by Mount Carmel Township police.